I recently attended a one-day free course in Birmingham and one of the delegates asked the question, “is email marketing dead?”

 I waited with bated breath whilst the speaker worked out what to say and to be honest I was disappointed with his answer as not only did he not answer her question, he said something that was even more confusing than a simple yes or no.

-Rachel’s product range includes bespoke wired jewellery and personalised wired sculptures – she also designs beautiful murals and other decorative pieces for domestic and hospitality decor (you can check out her company here).
+Rachel’s product range includes bespoke wired jewellery and personalised wired sculptures – she also designs beautiful murals and other decorative pieces for domestic and hospitality decor.

 After finding out a little bit about her business I was able to give her the answer she was looking for.